**Registration for 2017-2018 Aftercare and Shuttle is now open.**

-Click here to MANAGE YOUR ACCOUNT.
-You can access your account to handle payments, update contact information and change your password here.
+You can access your account to handle payments, update contact information and change your password.

-All Aftercare applications should be completed using our online system.
-To register online, please click the "Register Now" link on the right side of this page.
+All Aftercare applications must be completed online by selecting the "Register Now" link on top of this page.
 Questions about the online application should be directed to the Auxiliary Programs Office at 202-537-8133.

 - Students currently receiving Financial Aid may apply for assistance for the After School program.
 (Assistance is awarded at 50% of your tuition percentage.)